Skip to main content

 As we work together to do this, we provide a variety of trustworthy resources, products and services.

-• Through Amica.com and our Home Check by AmicaTM app, we offer valuable knowledge and expert information that help policyholders maintain and defend their homes.
+• Through Amica.com, we offer valuable knowledge and expert information that help policyholders maintain and defend their homes.

 • We monitor the connected home market and test new technology that can prevent unnecessary damage inside the home.
 To help our customers adopt this new-wave technology, we form affinity relationships with best-in-class solutions to offer product discounts for our customers.
 We also offer discounts on our homeowners premiums (in most states) when these devices are present.